International roaming: How to save when you travel

 Bonus option: Travel from Wi-Fi hotspot to Wi-Fi hotspot

-If you need to call for help, your phone might still be capable of making an emergency call to 000, 111, 911, etc., depending on your country and phone (that's what "SOS Only" means).
+If you need to call for help, your phone might still be capable of making an emergency call to 000, 111, 911, etc., depending on your country and phone.

 Some extra tips for international roaming

-Once you've decided which type of roaming option you're after, consider the following to really keep your usage low and avoid any hidden costs:
+Once you've decided which type of roaming option you want, consider the following to really keep your usage low and avoid any hidden costs:

-• Turn off automatic downloads: This can easily eat through your data allocation without you even realising it's happening in the background.
-You can also go through your phone and turn off data access for every app you don't strictly need.
+• Turn off automatic downloads: This can easily eat through your data allocation without you even realising it.
+You can also go through your phone's settings and turn off data access for every app you don't strictly need.

 • Download instead of stream: If you have a premium subscription to a music streaming app, download your favourite playlists over Wi-Fi and then turn off data access to the app so you don't accidentally blow through your savings on excess data charges.